law911012eqw/battleship/README.md

 - [X] Create secondary difficulty mainly to polish AI move ruleset.
 - [X] The clean up function for player is not accessible after clicking the restart button.

+### Hunt/Target Algorithm
+    If random attack shot first square in a ship.
+    Switch to target mode where 4 square is the required possible shots.
+    When the ship dies then it should switch to hunt mode.
+    Repeat steps from line 1 to 4 until victory naturally occurs.

 ## Available Scripts

 In the project directory, you can run: